-Mutual exclusivity stops your contacts from entering campaigns if they are already active in others, therefore stopping them from receiving too many emails from you.
+Mutual exclusivity stops your contacts from entering campaigns if they are already active in others, stopping them from receiving too many emails from you.

 For example, if your contact has received a basket abandonment email, you wouldn't want to send them a browse abandonment email an hour later.